NorthCoastChurch/IT-Policy/Security-Policy-11-Information-Technology-Purchasing.md

 **Asset Management Program**

-Certain classes of {COMPANY-NAME} assets, as defined below (“Qualified Assets” or “Asset”), procured or curated by the {COMPANY-NAME} Information Technology department shall be duly managed with the objective of protecting them from misappropriation and unplanned obsolescence.
+Certain classes of North Coast Church assets, as defined below (“Qualified Assets” or “Asset”), procured or curated by the North Coast Church Information Technology department shall be duly managed with the objective of protecting them from misappropriation and unplanned obsolescence.
 Methods shall be devised and followed to allow for asset identification, assignment, tracking, lifecycle management, reporting, and disposition.

-Included asset classes are as follows: Technology equipment, computer hardware, peripherals, and other items purchased by {COMPANY-NAME} IT or managed by same that are
+Included asset classes are as follows: Technology equipment, computer hardware, peripherals, and other items purchased by North Coast Church IT or managed by same that are

 - semi-permanent in their end-user assignment (example: specific person, department) or purpose (example: loaner laptop, projector) AND
 - are valued at greater than $300 AND